 The President/Dean may recommend that the grievant drop the grievance because it lacks merit or for other just cause.
-Such a recommendation, however, shall not be binding on the grievant

-When possible, the College prefers to resolve conflicts informally through discussion or mediation
+Such a recommendation, however, shall not be binding on the grievant.
+The President/Dean of the College shall confer with the parties and make every reasonable effort to resolve the grievance informally as quickly as possible.
+When possible, the College prefers to resolve conflicts informally through discussion or mediation.